 Virtual Bytes of one of ccSvcHst.exe is nearly 2 GB.

-The issue is a result of ccSvcHst.exe heap fragmentation that occurs when multiple sets of definitions are mapped into the process simultaneously (e.g. when a new set of definitions are downloaded).
+The issue is a result of ccSvcHst.exe heap fragmentation issue that occurs when multiple sets of definitions are mapped into the process simultaneously and the heap exceeds a 32-bit user space memory limit and crashes. (e.g. when a new set of definitions are downloaded).

 In Windows, a reserved area of memory is created for each process that is started.
 This memory area is called the heap, because it consists of contiguous (i.e. heaped together) memory pages.
 In addition to that default heap, a process can create a private heap that consists of blocks of memory in its private address space.
 These blocks of memory get filled up with both small and large memory allocations.
 Heap fragmentation arises when e.g. larger allocations are freed in a block, but the smaller ones stick around.
 The fragmentation makes it impossible for the heap manager to perform the necessary cleanup and eventually leads to a point of failure.